Finding the main idea is a useful skill that students will use for life.

 What’s more, because this reading skill naturally integrates with all content areas, it doesn’t matter what subject you teach or what curriculum you use.

 You’ll still find these activities for main idea and supporting details helpful.

 It’s important to note that building the skill of finding the main idea takes time; it’s an ongoing learning process.

-This progression of activities helps students develop the thought process and critical thinking skills needed to eventually be able to find the main idea when reading independently.
+The following activities for finding the main idea help students develop the thought process and critical thinking skills needed to eventually be able to find the main idea when reading independently.

-Word sorts are great for introducing or reviewing main idea.
+Word sorts are great for introducing or reviewing the main idea.